 - Explain deliverable’s in detail

 - Communicate at all stages to confirm you are doing the job well

 Ok, so now for the bad points.
 As good as we’ve found it to be, there are things that could improve;

 No telephone number – PPH support does get things done, but at a bit of a snail’s pace.
 Some issues can’t wait for 3 days for them to action things, so it would be nice if they had a phone number to call or even a live chat facility.

-Confusing Multiple Work Streams – If you are working for many clients at any one time, the amount of work streams can lead to confusion.
+Confusing Multiple Work Streams – If you are working for many clients at any one time, the number of work streams can lead to confusion.
 Multiple work streams for the same customer often occurs, which can be a bit annoying.

 Slow Clearance of Funds – Although quicker than platforms like Fiverr, who can take an age to pay you, PPH does take upwards of a week all in all, which isn’t always ideal, but you can wait a whole lot longer in the real world.

 Inviting Freelancers – It would be fab to have a search facility that is by name because our clients have spent a long time trying to find us to invite us to a private job.

 If you would like to buy any services, even our own, then get £30 to try the platform here.
 You can find our profile http://pph.me/louisagoldstone do bookmark us by clicking on the star in the corner so we’re in your favourites 😉

 Do you want to branch out and get more business?